DRouve/ZDoomRPG/README.md

 -- Work in progress --

-Requires GZDoom 4.3.3+ and Doom2.wad.
+Requires GZDoom 4.8.2+ and Doom2.wad.

-- Copy "zdrpg" folder inside your GZDoom folder;
-- Put doom2.wad into your GZDoom folder;
+- Put doom2.wad in this folder;
 - Run zdrpg.bat